The Best Online Courses for Relational Trauma Recovery: What a Therapist Actually Recommends

 In plain terms: C-PTSD isn’t just flashbacks and hypervigilance.
 It’s also the deep shame, the feeling of being fundamentally broken, the pattern of relationships that never quite work.
 If standard PTSD is what happens when one terrible thing occurred, C-PTSD is what happens when the terrible thing was the whole texture of your life.

-What Relational Trauma Recovery Actually Requires
+What Does Relational Trauma Recovery Actually Require?

 The Self-Healing Trauma Program (Tara Brach + Jack Kornfield / Sounds True)